pascal-ballet/CellularAutomataStudio/README.md

 **Several examples are available: test them to understand how they work and what can be done**

+**You can also execute the Standalone scene and directly code inside it**

 **Tutorial**

 After importing the plugin, activate it (AssetLib => Extension => Activate).

 Now you can add a node called CellularAutomataStudio.